Last Modified July 25, 2013

 Until now, the rates have been pooled by central government and redistributed to local councils according to the number of people living in the area.

-From 1 April 2014 funding arrangements for business rates are changing.
-Instead of business rates going straight into the Treasury coffers, local authorities will now get to keep a proportion of their growth in business rates.
+From 1 April 2013 funding arrangements for business rates changed.
+Instead of business rates going straight to the Treasury, local authorities now get to keep a proportion of their growth in business rates.

 The scheme allows local authorities to keep 50% of business rates income including growth.
-For more information on the changes, download the Plain English Guide to Business Rates Retention.
+You can find out more about these changes in the Plain English Guide to Business Rates Retention.

 Together with revenue from council taxpayers, revenue support grant provided by the government and certain other sums, business rates revenue is used to pay for the services provided by us and other local authorities in your area.